Association

 Book Prize in Slavic, East European, and Eurasian Studies

-The Canadian Association of Slavists’ Taylor & Francis Book Prize was established in 2014 and is sponsored by Taylor & Francis Publishers.
+The Canadian Association of Slavists’ Book Prize was established in 2014 and is sponsored by Taylor & Francis Publishers.
 It is awarded annually for the best academic book in Slavic, East European, and Eurasian Studies published in the previous calendar year by a Canadian author (citizen or permanent resident).

-Rules of eligibility
+Rules of Eligibility

-- The copyright date inside the book must list the previous calendar year as the date of publication (the book must have been published in 2022 to be eligible for the 2023 competition).
+• The copyright date inside the book must list the previous calendar year as the date of publication (the book must have been published in 2025 to be eligible for the 2026 competition).

-- The book must be in the form of a monograph, preferably by a single author, but by no more than two authors.
+• The book must be in the form of a monograph, preferably by a single author, or by no more than two authors.

-- Authors must be citizens or permanent residents of Canada.
+• Authors must be citizens or permanent residents of Canada.

 Nominating Instructions

-Winner of the 2022 Prize
+Winner of the 2025 Prize

 List of Past Book Prize Winners